Joshni86/Based-64/README.md

 # Based-64

 There was just one file given in the challenge `based64.txt`\
-And it just had a bunch of base 64 coded texted...
+And it just had a bunch of base 64 coded texts...

 #### And well ahem, as a professional decoder - I went straight to [decode.fr](https://www.dcode.fr/en)